strykeforce/steamworks/README.md

 This will install the Sidewinder static library and necessary header files in `/opt/sidewinder`.

-Vagrant is recommended as it will provision the correct development environment automatically:
+Vagrant is recommended as it will provision the correct development environment automatically.
+Note: installation requires a Gitlab deployment password to be in the `.vault_pw` file at the top of the repo.
+Contact a team member to obtain it.

 ```sh
 $ cd sidewinder